jack-emo/jack-emo/README.md

 Proficient with Python, R, C++ and C.
 Comfortable with LaTeX, NumPy, sklearn, MatPlotlib, Pandas, TensorFlow, PyTorch and OpenCV.
-Familiar with Swift, HTML, CSS, JavaScript and SQL.
+Familiar/Basic Knowledge with Swift, HTML, CSS, JavaScript and SQL.

 * 🔭 I’m currently working for Statistics Canada on a co-op term!
 * 🌱 In my spare time, I'm brushing up on my understanding of machine learning and all its important algorithms.